bootdotdev/blog/content/golang/wrapping-errors-in-go-how-to-handle-nested-errors.md

 ## Manually unwrapping errors

 To be honest, I've never felt the need to manually unwrap an error.
 That said, I'm sure there are cases where you would want to do so.
-The standard library provides a convenient [errors.Unwrap](https://pkg.go.dev/errors#Unwrap) function to do just that.
+The standard library provides [errors.Unwrap](https://pkg.go.dev/errors#Unwrap) to do just that.

 ```go
 err1 := errors.New("no user id provided")